You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Well, of course, selling is never the priority of the customer service department, and if so, not directly.
 But, sometimes the opportunity is just there and customer service reps who know the best which pricing plan to choose depending on someone’s needs can successfully offer upsells and cross-sells.

-While it shouldn’t be one of the main customer service KPIs that you use to measure the effectiveness of your service you may treat it as an add-on.
+While it shouldn’t be one of the main customer services KPIs that you use to measure the effectiveness of your service you may treat it as an add-on.
 Similarly to the number of demos and knowledgebase articles.

 This one is pretty straightforward.
 All this customer service KPI depicts is how many active issues your customer service reps have to deal with.
 Or, to be more precise, how many customer-reported issues your whole company is dealing with.